Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/metadata.md

 1. Google Sheets shared link

 !!! note "Google Sheets Supported Workflows"
-    * Classical Molecular Networking Release 22 or later
+    * Classical Molecular Networking is being reworked but not supported currently
-    * FBMN Release 23 or later
+    * FBMN is being reworked but not supported currently

 ### ReDU Metadata